-No Management trustee shall be a voting member of a committee but may attend all meetings as a non-voting, non-quorum member.
+No Management trustee shall be a voting member of a committee (except that the CEO may be a voting member of the Investment Committee) but may attend all meetings as a non-voting, non-quorum member.
 The schedule and agenda for meetings of each committee will be determined by the committee Chair in consultation with management, the Board Chair and committee members.
 Each committee will report to the Board on the results of each committee meeting.
-The Chair of the Board and Lead Trustee if there is one, will be non-voting, non-quorum members of each Committee.
+The Chair of the Board and Lead Trustee, if there is one, will be non-voting, non-quorum members of each Committee.